Bentley 3 Litre: Engineering

 Un-tuned power output was around 70 hp, allowing the 3 Litre to reach 80 mph.
 The Speed Model could reach 90 mph; the Super Sports could exceed 100 mph.

 A four-speed gearbox was fitted.

-The chassis from a Humber was designed by Frederick Tasker Burgess (1879-1929) previously chief designer at Humber who had worked with W.O. during the war producing the aero engines BR1 and BR2.
+The chassis from a Humber was designed by Frederick Tasker Burgess (1879-1929), previously chief designer at Humber, who had worked with W.O. during the war producing the aero engines BR1 and BR2.

 Bentley did not deliver complete vehicles, but—as was customary—provided only a rolling chassis.

 Only the rear wheels had brakes until 1924, when four-wheel brakes were introduced.

 Variants

 There were three main variants of the 3-litre and they became known by the colours commonly used on the radiator badge.
-There was a definite rule controlling badge colors but astonishingly it has since been established that given "special circumstances" the factory would indeed supply a "wrong" color.
+There was a definite rule controlling badge colours but astonishingly it has since been established that given "special circumstances" the factory would indeed supply a "wrong" colour.

 Blue label

 This was the standard model with 117.5 in wheelbase from 1921 to 1929 or long 130.0 in wheelbase from 1923 to 1929.